amiruzzaman1/Cyberbullying-Detection-Bangla/README.md

 # Cyberbullying Detection in Bangla

-This repository focuses on the development and evaluation of machine learning and deep learning models for cyberbullying detection in Bangla language text.
-The following methodologies and models are employed:
+This repository is dedicated to advancing the field of cyberbullying detection in the Bangla language through the development and thorough evaluation of machine learning and deep learning models.
+Cyberbullying poses a significant challenge in the digital landscape, and this project aims to provide effective tools for identifying and addressing such harmful online behavior.

 ## Methodology